 CIS Free Trade Agreement

 On 18 October 2011, countries of the Commonwealth of Independent States (CIS) signed the Free Trade Agreement of the Commonwealth of Independent States (“CIS FTA”), which came into force for Russia, Belarus and Ukraine on 20 September 2012.
 By mid-December 2012, the CIS FTA was ratified and it came into force for Armenia, Kazakhstan and Moldova.
 Azerbaijan and Turkmenistan did not sign the CIS FTA.
-Uzbekistan did not sign the CIS FTA but, on 28 December 2013, Uzbekistan ratified the protocol “On Application of the CIS FTA” dated 18 October 2011 between the CIS FTA member states and the Republic of Uzbekistan” (“Protocol”).
+Uzbekistan did not sign the CIS FTA but, on 28 December 2013, Uzbekistan ratified the protocol “On Application of the CIS FTA dated 18 October 2011 between the CIS FTA member states and the Republic of Uzbekistan” (“Protocol”).
 According to the Protocol, Uzbekistan and other member states of the CIS FTA that have ratified the Protocol are mutually bound by the general rules of the CIS FTA with certain significant exemptions set forth in the Protocol.
-As of November 2019, Russia, Kazakhstan, Uzbekistan, Belarus, Moldova, Ukraine, Armenia and Kyrgyzstan have ratified the Protocol.
+As of January 2021, Russia, Kazakhstan, Uzbekistan, Belarus, Moldova, Ukraine, Armenia and Kyrgyzstan have ratified the Protocol.

 In 2014 and 2015, Kyrgyzstan and Tajikistan ratified the CIS FTA, respectively.